About the author

 When Sasha Barrett gets bitten by a snake on a mission, her squad captain’s quick actions not only save her life, but also make her realise something she may have known all along…

-You can see my books and I’ve got some shorts and things available for Patrons.
+You can also see my books and I’ve got some shorts and things available for Patrons.

 TL;DR Author Bio